SchildCode/Age-of-air-Calc/README.md

 # Age-of-air-Calc
 Advanced analysis of tracer gas measurements to calculate the efficiency of ventilation in rooms.

+### Installation and activation of Age-of-air-calc
+- Simply download the spreadsheet file and open it in Microsoft Excel.
+No installation or registration is needed.
+- However, this is a Visual Basic macro-enabled spreadhseet.
+You must activate macros for it to function:
+  - When you open the file for the first time in Excel, you will see a yellow bar at the top of the window, with the message *"PROTECTED VIEW Be careful...
+[Enable Editing]"*.
+Click on the 'Enable Editing' button.
+  - Next, depending on the security settings on your installation of Microsoft Excel, a red bar may appear at the top of the window, with the message *"BLOCKED CONTENT Macros in this document have been disabled..."*.
+This can be solved by moving the file to a directory on your PC that you designate for files that you trust, then open the file in Excel.
+To designate a 'trusted directory', click on **File > Options > Trust Center > Trust Center Settings > Trusted Locations > Add new location**, then browse to a directory, e.g. C:\TEMP\.
+Finally check that **Trust Center Settings > Trusted Documents > Disable Trusted Documents**  is not ticked.
+  - When macros are properly activated, **Age-of-air-CalcL** shows a small square splash-screen when you open the file.
+This splash screen shows the licence info, and advises you if an update is available for download from GitHub.
+Simply press 'Close' button to close the splash-screen.
+  - If still no splash-screen appears, then you might be able to fix it by menu option **File > Options > Trust Center > Trust Center Settings > Macro Settings > Disable all macros with notification**, which is a suitable level of security.

 ### Output features
 - Calculates local air change index (e.g. in the breathing zone) and air change efficiency for the room as a whole, based on age-of-air concepts.
-These two incides are defined in a number of standards, e.g. Nordtest NT VVS 047 "Mean age of air".
+These two incides are defined in a number of standards, e.g. Nordtest NT VVS 047 *"Mean age of air"*, ASHRAE Standard 129 *" Measuring Air Change Effectiveness"*.
-- Also calculates the ventilation rate (volumetric flow rate and air change rate) in the room based on the measured dosing rate and steady-state concentation of tracer gas in the room.
+- Also calculates the ventilation rate (volumetric flow rate and air change rate) in the room based on two methods, (i) the measured time-constant of the change of concentration, and (ii) the measured dosing rate and steady-state concentation of tracer gas in the room.
+Both methods are defined in ISO 12569 *"Determination of specific airflow rate in buildings - Tracer gas dilution method"*, and ASTM E741 *"Standard Test Method for Determining Air Change in a Single Zone by Means of a Tracer Gas Dilution"*.

 ### Measurement/calculation capabilities
 - Both step-up and step-down experiments can be analyzed.